Integrate PR and SEO to Amplify Digital Marketing Results

 Trust and authority are part of critical feedback cycles in both digital PR and SEO.
 They’re not only intertwined with Google’s search ranking factors, but they’re also a reason businesses fail or succeed.

-Most people think of PR in the realm of improving brand awareness or online reputation more than lead generation.
+When most marketers talk about all the ways to generate leads, they often leave public relations out of the discussion.
 However, that’s an outdated approach to PR.
 Today, direct response and lead generation tactics are common at events, in content campaigns, and throughout many other kinds of PR efforts.

 Think of LinkedIn opening a series of Linked Inns, where the company opened pop-up pubs and hosted networking events.
 The underlying push of the campaign was to encourage people to think harder about how they could be using LinkedIn for a variety of career purposes, signing up, and using the site more.

 SEO also has a significant flywheel effect.
 When you become stronger in organic search, Google views your brand as a trustworthy authority.
 As a result, it becomes easier to achieve better organic search rankings.
 This cycle translates into a sustainably robust lead gen funnel.

 PR strategists are relationship-driven.
 However, they still need a fast, reliable method of determining which relationships, ideas, and campaigns are worth pursuing in the first place.

 That’s where SEO can step in as a slingshot for the entire PR strategy, providing momentum and a sense of direction.
 Keyword research, trends data, competitive analysis, backlink research, and quality-scoring SEO tools like Moz and Semrush all provide critical data for PR to develop an effective strategy.

 The SEO team, on the other hand, needs to leverage PR’s connections and relationship-building prowess before they can build high-quality backlinks for the site.
 Within the SEO world, PR tactics often fall under the “link building” category, and SEO link building historically hasn’t been as relationship-driven as it is today.
 The PR team is much more likely to have a huge network of high-authority connections.
 And working together with PR to leverage these connections will make the link building job a whole lot easier.